How long does it take to resolve a personal injury case?

 Typical Length of Time: Weeks to Months, Depending on the Judge and Jurisdiction

 Cases that do not settle during the discovery phase must prepare to go to trial.
-The judge who will oversee the trial, or in the event of a bench trial the judge who will decide the case, will set the ground rules for the proceeding through pretrial rulings.
+The judge who will oversee the trial, or in the event of a bench trial the judge who will decide the case, will set the ground rules for the through pretrial rulings.
 These pretrial rulings dictate which witnesses and evidence each side may present, how that evidence and testimony may be presented, and other important determinations that can make or break a case.

 Experienced trial attorneys know how to use the law and the facts of their client’s case to make sure that a jury will hear the evidence needed to win a case and make sure that unfair and manipulative evidence will not lead a jury in the wrong direction.